Call for Abstracts

 - Is there opportunity for audience engagement and participation?

-- Is the topic innovative and have importance for the field?
+- Does the topic have importance for the field?

-Please note that he Conference Program Committee reserve the right to specify the format via which the presentation is to be made.
+Please note that the Conference Program Committee reserve the right to specify the format via which the presentation is to be made.
 Please note that the number of oral presentations is limited.

 4. Notification of acceptance

-Corresponding author will be informed of the decision of the Conference Program Committee via email 24th November 2017.
+The corresponding author will be informed of the decision via email in December 2018.
 Please note that the final decision rests with the Conference Program Committee and the Committee reserve the right to specify the format via which the presentation is to be made.

 5. Themes for submission